 Certification

-Students who successfully complete initial education receive a certificate.
+Students who successfully complete initial learning receive a certificate and may progress to Secondary Education for Adults (ESPA).
 If the levels are not passed, the Autonomous Communities establish the possibility of obtaining a certificate in which the work done is specified.

 Secondary education for adults